-In many ways, going veggie was the start of my interest in food; where it comes from, how it’s cooked and what other cuisines have to offer.
-The more you explore, the more you discover that there’s a whole host of delicious dishes where vegetables are the star.
+Try a range of recipe ideas, the more you explore, the more you discover that there’s a whole host of delicious dishes where vegetables are the star.

 Meat or fish can be a hidden ingredient in foods you wouldn’t necessarily expect.
 Worcestershire sauce, for instance.
-Who knew?!
 Mousses, jellies, sauces, yogurts and cheeses can have gelatin or other animal fats in them to change the consistency and add different flavours.
 Make sure to check the packaging of any product you’re not sure about.
+Check out our guide to discover foods you think are vegetarian that aren’t.

 3. Prepare to be quizzed